mgorav/Ontology-driven-Data-Tagging/README.md

 ### Prerequisites

 - Java 17
     - Maven

 ### Steps

-1. Clone the repository (not available in free version)
+1. Clone the repository
-2. Navigate to the project directory (not available in free version)
+    2. Navigate to the project directory
-3. Build using Maven: `mvn clean install` (no available in free version)
+    3. Build using Maven: `mvn clean install`
-4. Run the application: `java -jar Tagify-0.0.1-in-momory.jar`
+    4. Run the application: `java -jar target//Tagify-0.0.1-SNAPSHOT.jar` or `mvn spring-boot:run`
     5. Access Swagger UI documentation on http://localhost:8080/swagger-ui/index.html

 The application exposes REST APIs for taxonomy and tagging operations.
 The RDF ontology is loaded in an in-memory store on startup.

 The main components are:

 - `TaggingController` - REST API endpoints
     - `TaggingService` - Business logic
     - `TaggingRepository` - RDF4J based data access

 ## Metadata Management via Ontology Tagging